-The new Council is to have overall responsibility for the affairs of the Association, with a focus on high-level policy, strategic initiatives, scrutiny and transparency.
-Implementation of that policy will be the responsibility of an Executive Board, which the Council will appoint.
-The working committees will report to the Executive Board.
+The Board has overall responsibility for the affairs of the Organisation, with a focus on high-level policy, strategic initiatives, scrutiny and transparency.
+Implementation of policy is the responsibility of the Executive, which the Board appoints.
+The working committees report to the Executive.

 Standing for Election

-Membership of the Council thus offers a significant opportunity to shape the future of the CA, in the interests of its members as a whole.
-Members with an active interest in the future of the CA and who have the skills needed for this role are encouraged to stand for election.
-If you are interested in serving in this way, please read on to find out more about the election process and contact John Bowcott, the Chairman of Council, for further information.
+Membership of the CqE Board of Trustees thus offers a significant opportunity to shape the future of Croquet England, in the interests of its subscribers as a whole and for the public benefit.
+Members with an active interest in the future of Croquet England and who have the skills needed for this role are encouraged to stand for election.

-However, whilst the Council will set the high-level policy, it will be ineffective unless there is also a strong Executive Board to implement it.
-The list of skills also shows those wanted for appointment to that, or as a chairman or member of one of its working committees.
+Whilst the charity trustees will set the high-level policy, it will be ineffective unless there is also a strong Executive to implement it.
+The list of skills also shows those wanted for appointment to that, or as a chair or member of one of its working committees.

-The election process is to be managed by an Electoral Commission, consisting of Quiller Barrett (President), Peter Death (Hon.
-Treasurer) and Ian Vincent (Hon.
-Secretary), who are responsible to the CA as a whole, which elected them, rather than to Council.
-They intend to be as open and transparent as possible in their work and have started by publishing the election rules.
+The election process is managed by an Electoral Commission, currently consisting of Patricia Duke-Cox (Acting President), Ian Burridge (Treasurer) and John Reddish (Secretary), who are responsible to Croquet England as a whole, rather than to the Board.
+They maintain the election rules.